Student Experience

 • Best Buddies Club

 Best Buddies is the world’s largest organization dedicated to ending social, physical, and economic isolation of people with intellectual and developmental disabilities (IDD).
 The programs help people with IDD form meaningful friendships with their peers, secure successful jobs, live independently, improve public speaking, self-advocacy and communication skills, and feel valued by society.
 Loyola Blakefield’s Best Buddies chapter is open to students in grades 9–12, and the goal is to promote one-to-one friendships with those with IDD as well as create an inclusive school environment.
-Our Dons offer social mentoring while improving the quality of life and level of inclusion for their peers who are often isolated and excluded.
-We partner with The Forbush School in Hunt Valley, and club involvement includes trips off campus various times throughout the year as well as individual outings with their buddies.
+Our Dons partner with students from the Gateway School and offer social mentoring while improving the quality of life and level of inclusion for their peers who are often isolated and excluded.
+Students will be excused from classes to participate when necessary.

 • Black Student Union